 Verizon or T-Mobile: Which is Better?

 Verizon and T-Mobile are constantly dealing big blows to each other in an effort to be the best wireless provider.
-While T-Mobile has better customer service, more affordable plans (including an unlimited plan), and faster 4G LTE data, Verizon has greater coverage and a more reliable network.
+While T-Mobile has better customer service, more affordable plans, and faster 4G LTE data on the east coast, Verizon has greater coverage and a more reliable network.

 Wanting to learn more about the other contenders?
-Then be sure to read our review of the best cell phone plans.
+Then be sure to use our cell phone comparison tool.